top of page

 My academic research skills and experience facilitating in the boardroom and the classroom make me uniquely qualified to facilitate friendly and informative virtual literary salons.
 Grab a drink and connect with bibliophiles from around the world!

-This is not another book club.
+This is better than a book club.

 Meet Your Host: Marisa